 Treatments for fibromyalgia are fairly similar to treatments for costochondritis and other inflammatory conditions, and are focused on relieving painful symptoms as well as trying to attack the root cause.

 If you are experiencing new chest pain, it’s best to see your physician immediately and continue to follow up if symptoms continue.
 Be sure to speak with your physician before trying any new treatment.
 It can be difficult to live with chronic pain, so take care of yourself.

-Have you been diagnosed with fibromyalgia?
+Have you been diagnosed with fibromyalgia, costochondritis, or both?
 Please feel free to leave a comment below with your experience.